Welcome Francophiles

 Whilst this website is concerned mainly with France, this is one of the best family run, smaller site in the Azahar region of Spain.
 It is an ideal stopping or staying point on journeys to and from Spain, 4 hours from the french border or Andorra.

-very friendly family run, international site near the beach, north of the harbour and within walking distance of Benicarló and it's new impressive marina.
+Richard & Julie have a small, secure but convenient, very friendly family run, international site near the beach, north of the harbour and within walking distance of Benicarló and it's new impressive marina.
 The popular resort of Peñiscola is only 6km away.

-Richard and Julie are constantly updating their site and t
+Richard and Julie are constantly updating their site and the toilet facilities have been completely modernised during 2005.

 Dance & Karaoke nights in season and the site is a popular stay for British winter campers with restaurant serving good food and a good social atmosphere.
 There are special rates for longer stay campers.
 Bikers and enthusiasts clubs are also welcome, Richard & Julie are keen bikers.
 Tel 964-470871

-very few places in the region where there are the usual dinners, celebrations and activities celebrated.
+At Christmas and New Year, it is one of the very few places in the region where there are the usual dinners, celebrations and activities celebrated.

 There are also plots available to site your own static caravan permanently with attractive rates, or the family can help with the purchase of a suitable caravan.
-See photo page and www.campingalegria.com
+See photo page and www.campingalegria.comLes Plus Beaux Villages (Most beautiful)

-Listed are the ones that I have visited
+Listed are the ones that I have visited.

 See official site at http://www.villagesdefrance.free.fr/